vogelsgesang/dbimpl/README.md

 A template implementation of a B+-Tree can be found in `bTree`.
 It uses the existing implemtation of the buffer manager to store its nodes.
-Concurrent access is provided by safing inner pages on insert operations.
+Concurrent access is provided by lock coupling.

+A simple CLI is available as `bin/btreeVisualizer`.
+The file `btreeVisualizer.input.txt` contains some example commands.